sdeyLab-IITJ/ProDFace/README.md

 (a) Using HSSP database
            OR
 (b) Providing user-defined MSA in FASTA format

 #
+#### 5. IMPORTANT ProDFace components
+#### C programs
+i) InterfaceConsvSeqIdenArea.c
+Calculates conservation score (area normalized shannon entropy) of interface residues
+ii) SubunitAvgEntropy_c1.c
+Calculates 'average conservation score' of a protein subunit
+iii) SecStrClass.c
+Calculates percentage of SSE components (helix, strand, Non-regular) of a protein subunit
+iv) PPSegment.c
+Calculates 'number of interface segments' of a subunit and length of each segment
+v) SSSegment.c
+Determines SSE of each interface segment

+#### Java programs
+i) intDist.java
+Calculates distances between all possible interface atom pairs
+ii) polar.java
+Finds the polar and apolar fraction of an interface
+iii) buried.java
+Finds fraction of total buried, polar buried, and non-polar buried atoms in an interface
+iv) seqres.java
+Finds DSSP assigned secondary structure of each interface residue
+v) propensity.java
+Calculates "Residue Propensity Score" of an interface
+vi) localDensity.java
+Calculates 'Local Density' of the interface

+#### Perl programs
+i) int_water.pl
+Calculates Number of interface Waters
+ii) Whbs_one_sided.pl
+Calculates total No. of water mediated hydrogen bonds formed by an interface
+iii) BW_distribution.pl
+Calculates total number of Bridging-water and a distribution of total water mediated Hbonds
+iv) int_HB_donor_atm_asa.pl
+Caclculates accesibility of Hbond donor groups at the interface

+#
 If you have any problem or suggestion, please contact: 'contact.arumay @ gmail.com' OR 'sdey @ iitj.ac.in'